 Car rental insurance

-Obviously it’s illegal to drive without insurance, but if you’re renting a car there’s a high probability that you won’t need to purchase additional insurance from the car rental company.
-Before you depart, take a look at the car insurance policy you have on your own vehicle, there’s a good chance that your policy extends to car rentals.
 Even if you don’t own a car, you might still have car rental insurance.
 Many of the best travel credit cards in Canada offer travel insurance as a standard benefit, so when you make your reservation, be sure to use a credit card that will cover you in the event of an accident.
 Keep in mind that to qualify for your credit card insurance, you need to decline any insurance offered by the car rental agency.
 Don’t forget to read your own car rental insurance policy before you depart just so you know what you’re covered for.
 For example, it may or may not include third-party liability insurance.

 Travel fees and charges are an absolute pain, heck anytime you need to pay something when it can be avoided sucks.
 When travelling many people tend to ignore their spending but that’s a huge mistake.
 Any money you’re able to save can be used towards your next vacation so try your best to avoid these travel charges whenever you can.